 Paula Maddison (Reg.
 BACP)

-It can be daunting to consider counselling or therapy and confusing to know which counsellor to choose for the best.
-There are many different kinds of approaches and all the recent research has confirmed that the most important element in getting a good outcome from counselling is the interaction or connection between you and your counsellor.
+It can be daunting to consider counselling or therapy and confusing to know which therapist to choose for the best.
+There are many different kinds of approaches and all the recent research has confirmed that the most important element in getting a good outcome from therapy is the interaction or connection between you and your therapist.
 It's all about who will work best for you.

 Please have a look around my website and if you think I might be the right person for you to work with then make a booking for an initial session, where we can find out.